kermitgrey/healthcare_dollars/README.md

 track any payments (or transfers-of-value) that arise between pharmaceutical companies (and others) and physicians.
 CMS makes the raw data available to the public on its website for those interested in making use of it.
-I have utilized a subset of CMS' data and prepared an analysis that describes the nature of those financial relationships.</p>
+I have utilized a subset of the CMS data and prepared an analysis that describes the nature of those financial relationships.</p>

 <p>This repo contains the code used to create the needed schema objects